Immigration Medical Exam Doctor in Charlotte, NC

-If you are seeking citizenship in the United States, our professional doctors at Eastway Medical Clinic can provide medical immigration exams in Charlotte, NC to help you in that process!
+If you seek citizenship in the United States, our experienced immigration exam specialists at Eastway Medical Clinic and Urgent Care are ready to assist you.
+We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205., and are open Monday through Saturday.
+We accept Walk-ins.
 For more information, please call us or request an appointment online.

 I-693 form | Green Card Medical Exams | Immigration Physical